apache/mxnet/docs/how_to/multi_devices.md

 Assume we are at the directory `mxnet/example/image-classification`.  and want to train mnist with lenet by using [train_mnist.py](https://github.com/dmlc/mxnet/blob/master/example/image-classification/train_mnist.py).
-On a single machine  we can run by
+On a single machine, we can run by

 ```bash
 python train_mnist.py --network lenet